PaintSwap/paintswap-vrf/README.md

 ## Development & Testing

-### MockPaintswapVRFCoordinator
+### MockVRFCoordinator

-For development and testing, use the `MockPaintswapVRFCoordinator` which simulates the VRF coordinator without requiring cryptographic proofs or oracle networks. **Important: The mock coordinator should only be used in your test files, not in your production consumer contracts.**
+For development and testing, use the `MockVRFCoordinator` which simulates the VRF coordinator without requiring cryptographic proofs or oracle networks. **Important: The mock coordinator should only be used in your test files, not in your production consumer contracts.**

 #### Basic Testing Setup